Your mind catches, and almost shorts out.

-Your child just hurled the F-word at you.
+That child of yours just hurled the F-word at you.

 Time slows down; you realize you’re in uncharted territory.

-Kids don’t come with instruction manuals, and there are plenty of times we find ourselves out in the weeds – way out of our element.
+Kids don’t come with instruction manuals.
+Of course, there are plenty of times you find yourself out in the weeds – way out of your element.

-Parent Management Training (PMT) is an evidence-based treatment program for the caregivers of kids that have moderate to severe behavioral issues.
-Caregivers work with a trained therapist on a weekly (sometimes more, depending on the severity of the behavior) basis, either in person or via zoom.
+Parent Management Training (PMT) is an evidence-based treatment program for caregivers of kids with moderate to severe behavioral issues.
+Caregivers work with a trained therapist on a weekly basis, either in person or via zoom.

-But sometimes, you intuitively get the sense that there’s more to it, and if you don’t deal with it the right way, it may turn into something worse.
+But sometimes, intuitively you get the sense that there’s more to it.
+Also if you don’t deal with it the right way, it may turn into something worse.

 Now, this is not something to ignore and hope it goes away.
 Nor is it something to indulge and give in to, in a miserable attempt to restore peace.

-There can be a multitude of reasons behind behavior problems, so really there’s not a one size fits all solution.
+There can be a multitude of reasons behind behavior problems – there’s not a one size fits all solution.

 Impose Consequences

-There are consequences to our actions, and we don’t always get what we want.
-In an era of smartphones, the instant satisfaction of being able to listen to the song you want when you want, and all of the other ways we’re able to fulfill our desires with a swipe of our finger, makes it even more crucial that youngsters learn what it’s like to not get their way all the time.
+There are consequences to your actions, and that we don’t always get what we want.
+In an era of smartphones, with the instant satisfaction of being able to listen to the song whenever you want, it is difficult for kids to wait for other things.
+Therefore, it is crucial that youngsters learn what it’s like to not get their way all the time.

 Depending on your child’s age and the nature of their behavior issue, here are a few ways of addressing problematic behavior:

-• Time outs, or not being able to participate in something they wanted to, such as a game, as a consequence for bad behavior
+Give time outs, or don’t allow them to participate in something they want to do, such as a game, as a consequence for bad behavior

-• Confiscating tablets or smartphones, or limiting their use
+Confiscate tablets or smartphones, or limit their use

-Their treatment model is so effective, it’s even featured on the CDC’s website
+This treatment model is so effective, it’s even featured on the CDC’s website.

-There’s nothing better than addressing an issue where it happens, in the home.
-The importance of eliminating these problems cannot be understated.
-Children carry many of their behaviors with them into adulthood.
-Per the Parent Management Training Institute
+Eliminating these behaviors is important.
+Children carry many of their behaviors with them into adulthood, Per the Parent Management Training Institute,

 “Behavioral problems are the most common psychiatric disorders in children and persist into adulthood in about 50% of cases.
 The cost to families and society are high and impact many public sector agencies.”